samIronhack/project3GEO/README.md

 We decided on the weight by checking the request the group made and how big the group of employees is.
 Front-end and back-end developers fall under the same group and therefore are above the executives

+The list of requests set by the campany is:

+- 30% of the company staff have at least 1 child.
+- Everyone in the company is between 25 and 40, give them some place to go party.
+- Designers like to go to design talks and share knowledge.
+There must be some nearby companies that also do design.
+- Developers like to be near successful tech startups that have raised at least 1 Million dollars.
+- Account managers need to travel a lot.
+- Executives like Starbucks A LOT.
+Ensure there's a Starbucks not too far.
+- The CEO is vegan.
+- If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.

 ![Screenshot 2022-07-30 at 18 01 47](https://user-images.githubusercontent.com/104360125/181925263-770a23de-ff8d-45bd-8ca1-44d41afcc97b.png)